How to Systematically Review Previously Learned Material

 I can pick specific phonograms based on where I know my student struggles, and I can also ask them questions during the auditory drill.
 For example, if I ask them to give me 4 ways to make the /r/ sound, they would write ‘er,’ ‘ir,’ ‘ur,’ and ‘r.’
 I then could ask them which is the most common way to make the /r/ sound, which is the least common way to make the /r/ sound, which of those can be used as a suffix, etc.

 Review spelling words

-Toward the beginning of the lesson, and at the end of the lesson, I have the opportunity to give my students some review spelling words.
+In every lesson, I give my students spelling words that include previously learned rules.
 Again, this is just a great way for me to keep some of these concepts fresh for my students, as well as be able to reiterate rules or make corrections with my students if needed.
 For example, if my student spells the word milk correctly I might say something like, “ Awesome, I love that you used a ‘k’ to make the /k/ sound at the end of that word!
 Why didn’t you use a -ck?”
 Hopefully at that point, my student could tell me that they didn’t use a -ck because the /k/ sound was touching a consonant, not a short vowel.

 Review in writing practice and applied skills

 Another final place for me to review previously learned concepts is when my students are writing sentences, or working on applied skills.
 When my students are writing, I typically have them check for COPS (Capitals, Organization, Punctuation, and Spelling).
 These sentences are likely going to have review words that we’ve already learned.
 When my student spells these words correctly, I like to bring attention to what they did correctly (e.g. “Nice job adding an ‘e’ to the end of ‘give’!
 Why did we need that ‘e’ there again?”)
 Again, this just gives my student a chance to explain a rule that we’ve already learned.